gregretkowski/gr8bit/README.md

 executing command starting at address 0xFFFC .
 Typically you'd have a 'JMP mainprog' there.

+The CPU starts paused - the man/auto button starts the clock running.
+Alternatively you can manually step via the tick button.

 ### Accumulator Register

 The Accumulator (Acc) is the main register in the